 As a culture with some of the happiest people in the world, Swiss folks do not smile as much as, say, Americans do.
 It’s quite surprising.
-However, smiling is more often used in Switzerland as a way to express respect during a conversation more so than it is to outwardly express one’s internal emotions.
+However, smiling in Switzerland as a way to express respect during a conversation more so than it is to outwardly express one’s internal emotions.

-Like many other cultures, Germany is yet another country that finds Americans too quick and too often to smile.
+Like many other cultures, Germany is yet another country that considers Americans to smile too often.
 A casual smile to a stranger on the streets will not receive a smile in return.
-Germans are very conservative when it comes to outwardly showing expressions of happiness when it comes to smiling.
+Germans are very conservative when it comes to outwardly showing expressions of happiness, especially via smiling.

 On the flip side, those in Thailand smile often, more so than many cultures, in fact.
 A smile is appropriate in a variety of different situations and circumstances, including when one is happy, embarrassed, or even fearful.

 Even more different when it comes to the meaning of a smile is in Russia, where smiling is very rare and is only done when there is a very good reason to do so.
-In fact, smiling for too long is considered suspicious in many cases.
-Smiling is typically done towards people you are close with, being affectionate with, or showing that they admire someone.
-Smiling can also be done to express high levels of happiness but is not presented randomly on the streets like often in America.
+In fact, if you smile at a Russian too long, they may think you are suspicious.
+In Russia, smiling is typically done towards people they are close with, being affectionate with, or showing that they admire someone.
+Smiling can also be done to express high levels of happiness but is not presented randomly on the streets like in America.

 Disclaimer: The oral health information published on this web page is solely intended for educational purposes.
 Hawaii Family Dental strongly recommends to always consult licensed dentists or other qualified health care professionals for any questions concerning your oral health.